Table of Contents

 If your employer offers group life insurance, you could apply for coverage at work.
 Group plans generally do not deny employees based on their health records, so you might be eligible to sign up even with medical issues.
-Just keep in mind that any employee-sponsored coverage typically will not stay in force after your employment ends (regardless of the reason).
+Employee-sponsored coverage usually ends when your employment ends, regardless of the reason.

 Finally, if you cannot qualify for regular life insurance policies, there are no-medical-exam policies with less difficult health standards.
 For these policies, the insurance company may not go over your records and instead just ask you a few medical questions on the application.